 2) Not all prerequisites can be coded for enrollment purposes, so on rare occasions you may find that you are able to enroll into courses for which you do not have the proper prerequisites.
 IT IS THE STUDENT'S OWN RESPONSIBILITY TO CHECK THE UCI CATALOGUE TO MAKE SURE THEY MEET ALL MATH COURSE PREREQUISITES BEFORE ENROLLING.
 The Department runs passive prerequisite checks on lower-division courses before the start of the quarter and reserves the right (without warning or notification), to drop from Math courses any students who do not meet the prerequisites.

-9) Graduate students have last priority in enrollment into undergraduate Math courses.
-Please send an e-mail to the Undergraduate Coordinator, Laurie Andress-Delaney, at landress(at)math.uci.edu to indicate your interest in the course.
+10) Graduate students have last priority in enrollment into undergraduate Math courses.
+Please send an e-mail to the Undergraduate Program Coordinator, Jezelle Rabbath, at email@example.com to indicate your interest in the course.

 2. Repeat Policy

 You will not have access to lower-division Math courses you wish to repeat when your enrollment window opens.
-If your grade was an F, you will be able to enroll a few days after the 2nd Open Enrollment Session begins (date varies each quarter; check WebSOC Math comments for exact date), as space permits.
-If your grade was between C- and D-, enroll on the first day of class, as space permits via WebReg (no add cards).
+If you wish to repeat a course, you will be able to enroll a few days after the 2nd Open Enrollment Session begins (date varies each quarter; check WebSOC Math comments for exact date), as space permits.
 An alternative is to retake the class in Summer Session.

-For Additional Undergraduate Enrollment Questions, contact the Undergraduate Program Coordinator, Laurie Andress-Delaney, at (949) 824-6770 or landress(at)math.uci.edu.
+For Additional Undergraduate Enrollment Questions, contact the Undergraduate Program Coordinator, Jezelle Rabbath, at firstname.lastname@example.org.

 3. Add/Drop and Waitlist Policy

-DROP: The deadline to drop courses in the School of Physical Sciences is the end of Week 2 by 5:00PM.
+DROP: The deadline to drop courses, without approval, in the School of Physical Sciences is Friday of Week 2 by 5:00PM.
 Drops can be made in WebReg.

 CHANGE: The deadline to change grade option or variable units is the end of Week 2 by 5:00PM.
 Changes can be made in WebReg.

-After Week 3 we will not allow for any more adds to math courses, no exceptions.
+After Week 2 we will not allow any adds to Math courses, no exceptions.
 Please do NOT waste your $3 by requesting an add that will be automatically denied.